begriffs/aws_pipes/README.md

-# AwsPipes

-Text streams are the universal interface.
-This gem provides binaries to read and write to Amazon Web Services (AWS) using Unix pipes.
+Send messages between Amazon EC2 instances through Unix pipes.

+This gem is built on top of the Amazon [Simple Queue Service](http://aws.amazon.com/sqs/) (SQS) which lets you

+- Move data between distributed components of your application without losing messages or requiring each component to be always available.
+- Get started with no extra installed software or special firewall configurations.
+- Connect machines on different networks, developed with different technologies, and running at different times.
+- Save messages in the queue for up to 14 days.

+Text is the universal interface, and any application that can read and write text can use this gem &ndash; no knowledge of the Amazon API is required.

+## Usage

+    # write data to an SQS queue named "foo"
+    your_program | aws_queue write foo

+    # read data from an SQS queue named "foo"
+    aws_queue read foo | your_program

+To use this program you will need to [create a queue](https://console.aws.amazon.com/sqs/) in the Amazon Web Console.

 ## Installation

-    gem install aws_pipes
+1. Sign up for an [AWS account](http://aws.amazon.com/).
+1. Find your secret key and key id in *My Account* > *Security Credentials*.
+1. (optionally) Set your environment variables AWS_ACCESS_KEY_ID, and AWS_ACCESS_KEY accordingly.
+1. Run `gem install aws_pipes` from the command line.

+This will install the `aws_queue` command to your path.
+If you haven't stored your Amazon credentials in environment variables, you can pass them in as command line options.
+For more info, run

+    aws_queue --help

-## Usage
+## Examples

-Reading and writing to the Simple Queue Service (SQS).

-    # write data to an SQS queue
-    your_program | aws_sqs write <queue-name>

-    # read data from an SQS queue
+### Downloading a massive list of urls in parallel.

+One computer can feed a list of urls to workers which download them.
+Suppose the urls are stored in `urls.txt`.
+Just redirect the file into a
+queue:

+    aws_queue write to_be_downloaded < urls.txt

+Then have each worker pull from the `to_be_downloaded` queue and repeatedly run a command to download each url.
+The queue supports many simultaneous readers and prevents duplicate work.

-    aws_sqs read <queue-name> | your_program
+    aws_queue read to_be_downloaded | xargs -L1 wget

-These programs read Amazon credentials from environment variables or command line options.
-Use `--help` to read more details.